viktor-platform/.github/profile/README.md

 VIKTOR is the low-code platform empowering engineers to build and share user-friendly web apps with nothing but Python.
 VIKTOR is the development platform for the engineering and construction industry.

-# Let us automate the boring while you engineer the awesome.  🚀
+# Let us automate the boring while you engineer the awesome  🚀
 VIKTOR is a managed solution for everyone, from development-enthusiast to enterprises.
 - You don’t have to worry about infrastructure
 - We automatically scale according to your needs